 In a caring, homely environment, younger children realise their creativity, grow in confidence, and develop a deep care and respect for each other and the world we live in.

 From age 6 all children study a rich and balanced range of subjects grounded in the stages of child development.
 These include all recognised subjects of the national curriculum as well as some specific to the Steiner curriculum.
 Core subjects are taught in thematic blocks (Main Lessons) with a balance of artistic, practical and intellectual content, with engaging, real world learning experiences.

 This inspiring and nourishing education aims to develop well-rounded, imaginative, capable young people with a strong sense of self-belief, motivation, responsibility and purpose.

-From ‘The Gift of Learning’ DVD, Steiner Waldorf School Fellowship
+From ‘What Is A Steiner School?’
+DVD, Steiner Waldorf School Fellowship